War in the Vendée: Cultural depictions

-The events of the Vendee have been the subject of books, films, and music.
+The events of the Vendée have been the subject of books, films, and music.

 Film and television

 Filmed on location in France, The Hidden Rebellion, a docu-drama produced and directed by Daniel Rabourdin, presents the rebellion as an example of the courage and love for God and country that the royalists possessed.
 Winner of the 2017 Remi Film Award, it has aired on EWTN and is available for purchase on DVD.
 The uprising in the Vendée was also the subject of an independent feature film from Navis Pictures.
 The War of the Vendée (2012), written and directed by Jim Morlino, won awards for "Best Film For Young Audiences" (Mirabile Dictu International Catholic Film Festival, at the Vatican) and "Best Director" (John Paul II International Film Festival, Miami, FL).

 The Vendée Revolt was the setting for one of the BBC's The Scarlet Pimpernel (TV series) series entitled "Valentine Gautier" (2002).
 The Vendée Revolt was also the setting for "The Frogs and the Lobsters", an episode of the television program Hornblower.
 It is set during the French Revolutionary Wars and very loosely based on the chapter of the same name in C. S. Forester's novel, Mr. Midshipman Hornblower and on the actual ill-fated Quiberon expedition of 1795.
 Vaincre ou mourir was a related 2022 film released by Studio Canal in co-operation with the Puy du Fou theme park company.